Oct 22 2024

 They might then place unauthorized data on the internet or jump on the school’s messaging tool to bad-mouth people.
 IT needs to make sure the process is set so that after an employee’s last day working with the school, he or she can no longer access school accounts.

 The biggest gap when it comes to identity management is communication.
 That's why tabletop exercises are very important.
-They allow IT to go through a test run on a process, from start to finish, to make sure it works.
+They allow IT staff members to go through a test run on a process, from start to finish, to make sure it works.
 If it doesn't, they should refine it and test it again.

 BalanceFormcreative/Getty Images